-Today'sYour boss declares that you and 17 of your co-workers have become a self-directed work team.
+Your boss declares that you and 17 of your co-workers have become a self-directed work team.
 You have heard rumors that something like this was going to happen, but you hoped it would just be a passing fad.
 Obviously, your boss is serious, and she sends all of you to a full-day orientation session.
 Sue Maloney, a facilitator from the Human Resources Development Division, will conduct the session.
 You arrive at the session with a little anxiety and a lot of skepticism.

-Inside the meeting room, you see a 6 by 9 foot carpet being unrolled.
+Inside the meeting room, you see a 6 by 8 foot carpet being unrolled.
 It looks like a rug with a square grid pattern.
 As you help yourself to some coffee and a high-cholesterol doughnut, you notice a box being plugged into the carpet.
 You comment to one of your colleagues that you hope they won't be administering electric shock therapy.

-In The Beginning At 8:30, Sue Maloney gets everybody's attention.
+In The Beginning

+At 8:30, Sue Maloney gets everybody's attention.
 She explains that before discussing the principles and procedures related to self-directed work teams, you will participate in an icebreaking activity.
-She asks everybody to stand on one side of the carpet (which she calls the electric maze) and points out that it is a 6 x 9 grid with 54 squares.
-The squares have pressure-sensitive sensors under them.
+She asks everybody to stand on one side of the carpet (which she calls the electric maze) and points out that it is a 6 x 8 grid with 48 squares.
+Each square has a pressure-sensitive sensor built into it.

 Sue steps on one of the squares on the carpet and you hear an alarm sound.
 Sue explains that this alarm means she has stepped on a active square.
 When she steps on another square, nothing happens.
 This means she has stepped on a safe square.
+Sue points to the nearest side of the maze and says that you will be trying to cross from this side to the opposite side.
+The goal for the group is to take turns and get everyone across the maze.